 Youth Center is closed to the public.
 The Youth Department is collaborating with Hudson City School District, Friends of Hudson Youth, and other partners to develop a citywide food distribution initiative to ensure food security in our community while the Youth Center and schools are closed.
 Donate to this initiative.
 In order to minimize contact, over 50% of Youth Center staff remain at home in a "state of readiness."

 The Senior Center is closed to the public.
 The Senior Center is providing remote support to seniors as well as virtual programming.
 Meals on Wheels will continue to operate and the Senior Center is helping support the program as well as sign up new seniors.
 The program has added frozen food and shelf items so seniors can have food plenty of food without depending on frequent deliveries.
 Senior Center is also distributing basic supplies to seniors who need them.
 Learn more about services for seniors.

 Officers will determine which calls require their physical presence and which calls can be handled over the phone.
 This decision will be made on a case-by-case basis, and never in the event of an emergency.
 Officers will always respond to an emergency, and there will be no lapse in police coverage within our city.

 Officers may wear personal protective equipment, and they may ask you to be interviewed outside your home or business.
 They may speak to you while standing 6 feet away.
 At the station, you may be asked to communicate with our officers through the lobby telephone.

 The Fire Department instituting social distancing and reducing the use of the firehouse whenever possible.
-They are performing remote/virtual drills.
+Meetings and trainings must practice physical distancing.
 They have adapted protocols, decontamination standards, gear, and cleaning schedule to reduce risk.